Kubernetes Version Upgrade Cloud Orchestration Overview¶

-You must use the sw-manager CLI tool to create, and then apply the upgrade strategy.
+You must use the sw-manager` CLI tool to create, and then apply the upgrade strategy.
 A created strategy can be monitored with the show command.

-Kubernetes version upgrade orchestration automatically iterates through all unlocked-enabled hosts on the system looking for hosts with the worker function that need Kubernetes version upgrade and then proceeds to upgrade them on the strategy apply action.
+Kubernetes version upgrade orchestration automatically iterates through all unlocked-enabled hosts on the system looking for hosts with the worker function that need Kubernetes version upgrades and then proceeds to upgrade them on the strategy apply action.

 After creating the Kubernetes Version Upgrade Orchestration Strategy, you can either apply the entire strategy automatically, or manually apply individual stages to control and monitor the Kubernetes version upgrade progress one stage at a time.

 When the Kubernetes version upgrade strategy is applied, if the system is All-in-one, the controllers are upgraded first, one after the other with a swact in between, followed by the remaining worker hosts according to the selected worker apply concurrency (serial or parallel) method.